Understand how customers interact with your brand at all touch points.

 - Online Survey: An online survey (or a series of surveys) is used to gather feedback from a sample of customers and is an excellent way to gain quantitative reinforcement on insights that emerged from previous phases of this research.

-Omni-channel research will help you answer the following questions:
+Omnichannel research will also help you answer the following questions:

 - Do your channels offer a consistent, seamless and congruent customer experience?